androdri1998/introduction-page-typescript/README.md

 # introduction-page-typescript
-Create a introduction page using ReactJS with Typescript
+Create an introduction page using ReactJS with Typescript